Portia Boakye

-Portia Boakye (born 17 April 1989) is a Ghanaian international footballer who plays as a forward /defender for Hapoel Petah Tikva.
+Portia Boakye (born 17 April 1989) is a Ghanaian international footballer who plays as a forward /defender for TP Mazemba (women).
 She formerly played for Djurgården in Sweden.
-She is regarded as one of the best left-footed players on the African continent.
+She also captains Ghana women's national football team (the Black Queens).

 Club career

 Östersunds DFF 2016

 In May 2016 she signed for Östersunds DFF and made her first debut for Östersunds DFF against AIK coming in as a substitute on the 46th minute and scored the only goal in that match in the 67th minute.

 In August 2016, Boakye again scored the only goal in the second round of the Elitettan match against AIK in Stockholm.

 She again continued with her impressive form for Östersunds DFF against Sunnanå SK, coming in as a substitute on the 55th minute when Östersunds DFF was down by a goal, she equalised the goal during the 60th minute, and also went on to score a second goal in the match in the 70th minute to put Östersunds DFF in a lead which helped Östersunds DFF to win the match by 3–1 against Sunnana, after the match she was given the Woman of the match award.
 She ended the season with Östersunds DFF scoring seven League goals and also two goals during the cup matches.